 Mounting a Mailbox to Vinyl Siding

-Slide the vinyl siding S hooks under and over your vinyl siding.
+To mount a mailbox to vinyl sliding, we recommend using S hooks, or vinyl siding hangers.
 Vinyl siding is not made to be drilled; doing so will crack it, leaving your house vulnerable to water damage.
 The safest way to hang anything from vinyl siding is by using either glue or vinyl siding S hooks.
-Since a mailbox is too heavy for glue to support, it's best to use S hooks to mount your mailbox.
+However, since a mailbox is too heavy for glue to support, it's best to use S hooks to mount your mailbox.

 Hold your mailbox to line up the mounting holes with the holes on your vinyl siding S hooks, and insert the mounting screws.